AndreeeasN/pp2-memento/README.md

 # Features

 ## Header
-- The top left of the page features a simplistic Memento logo, on smaller screen sizes this logo will be centered.
+- The top left of the page features the Memento logo, on smaller screen sizes this logo will be centered.

   ![Memento logo](assets/images/memento-logo.png)

+- Upon clicking the logo the page will be refreshed, restarting the game

 ## How to play
 - On page load the user will be greeted by a window with instructions on how to play